galiprandi/react-tools/README.md

-# react-tools
+# @galiprandi/react-tools

-Welcome to `react-tools`, a set of simple and intuitive utilities for developing React applications.
+Welcome to `@galiprandi/react-tools`, a set of simple and intuitive utilities for developing React applications.
 This package includes key tools that can streamline your development process.

 ### Components: